alexsoto-harness/harness-cie-workshop-chaos-no-ff/README.md

 ### Learning Objective(s):

-- Propagate and reuse environments across multiple deployment stages
+- Extend the pipeline with multiple deployment stages for different services
 - Implement advanced deployment strategies to reduce blast radius of a release
 - Add manual approval gates and keep the human in the loop for controlled production releases